xii69/JustOneMore/README.md

 # JustOneMore

-JustOneMore is a plugin for Velocity that automatically increases your server's max player count by 1, based on the current number of players.
+JustOneMore automatically increases your server's max player count by 1, based on the current number of players.
+Velocity, Spigot & BungeeCord are supported.

 # Example: